Huge rare 'Elephant Queen' captured on camera

-(CNN) — Towering high above the Kenyan landscape, this female elephant is huge, her long tusks curving right down to the ground.
+Towering high above the Kenyan landscape, this female elephant is huge, her long tusks curving right down to the ground.

 Known as a "big tusker" she's a rare and extraordinary sight -- it's estimated that fewer than 30 of these animals still exist in Africa.